grzesiek-galezowski/tdd-ebook/manuscript/140_Triangulation.md

 soon as the Statement is true, refactoring phase kicks in.
 This is something we were ignoring silently for now (and here we will only slightly lick it).
-We can use the refactoring phase to remove duplication between the Statement and the implementing code.
+We can use the refactoring phase to remove duplication between the Statement and it's implementing code.

 First, let us note that the number 8 is duplicated between Statement and implementation -- the implementation returns it and the Statement asserts